DielloB/Final-project-/README.md

 ### 5. Access the Web Interface

-Once the server is running, open your browser and go to:
+Once the server has been started, open a web browser and go to:

 ```
 http://127.0.0.1:5000